Efficient High-Resolution Visual Representation Learning with State Space Model for Human Pose Estimation: Experiments

-Our experimental results show that pretraining on ImageNet improves the performance of the smaller model, HRVMamba-S, in pose estimation.
-However, for the larger model, HRVMamba-B, it can even lead to a performance drop.
-This suggests that the pretraining strategy for SSM models might differ from that of CNNs and ViTs due to the unique mechanisms of SSM.
-There is significant room for further research into the pretraining strategy for HRVMamba.
-Exploring alternative pretraining approaches may potentially enhance HRVMamba's performance.
+Table~\ref{coco_pose_val} shows that pretraining on ImageNet notably improves the performance of the smaller model, HRVMamba-Small, in pose estimation.
+However, for the larger variant, HRVMamba-Base, the gain is only marginal.
+This observation suggests that the pretraining strategy suitable for SSM-based models may differ from those commonly employed for CNNs and Vision Transformers, likely due to the unique recurrence and information propagation mechanisms of SSMs.
+These findings highlight a promising direction for future research: developing tailored pretraining methods for HRVMamba to fully exploit its potential.
+Exploring alternative strategies may lead to further performance gains across various model scales.